socheatsok78/buildkit-nix/README.md

 ### Build Secrets

 You can provide secrets to the frontend using the `--secret` option of `docker buildx build`.
 The following secrets are supported:
-- `access-tokens`: A file containing access tokens used to access protected GitHub, GitLab, or other locations requiring token-based authentication.
+- `nix.secret.access-tokens`: A file containing access tokens used to access protected GitHub, GitLab, or other locations requiring token-based authentication.
     See https://nix.dev/manual/nix/2.24/command-ref/conf-file#conf-access-tokens.

-- `impure-env`: A file containing environment variables that are considered impure and should be passed to the Nix build process.
+- `nix.secret.impure-env`: A file containing environment variables that are considered impure and should be passed to the Nix build process.
     See https://nix.dev/manual/nix/2.24/command-ref/conf-file#conf-impure-env.

-- `netrc-file`: If set to an absolute path to a netrc file, Nix will use the HTTP authentication credentials in this file when trying to download from a remote host through HTTP or HTTPS.
+- `nix.secret.netrc-file`: If set to an absolute path to a netrc file, Nix will use the HTTP authentication credentials in this file when trying to download from a remote host through HTTP or HTTPS.
     See https://nix.dev/manual/nix/2.24/command-ref/conf-file#conf-netrc-file.

 > [!NOTE]